 “To a person uninstructed in natural history, his country- or sea-side stroll is a walk through a gallery with wonderful works of art, nine-tenths of which have their faces turned to the wall.”
 Thomas Huxley

 It is impossible to appreciate our natural landscapes without an understanding of natural history.
 In addition, applied conservation research is of little use without a galvanized public interested in incorporating findings into management and policy.

-- A recent survey suggested 83% of Americans could not name a living scientist (those that could typically named Stephen Hawking) and do not know what a scientist does.
-I joined Twitter to pass on wildlife-related news, to answer wildlife questions, and introduce people to a wildlife scientist; I am now followed by over 16,000 people.
-I was named one of the 64 conservationists you should be following on Twitter and was the subject of this article, The Best Biologist on Twitter.
+- A recent survey suggested 83% of Americans could not name a living scientist (those that could typically named Stephen Hawking, who is dead) and do not know what a scientist does.
+I joined Instagram, Facebook, and Twitter to pass on wildlife-related news, to answer wildlife questions, and introduce people to a wildlife scientist; I am now followed by tens of thousands of people.

-- I make myself available to the media and appear frequently in interviews, podcasts, and videos; this is important to me not only because it helps communicate science to the general public but also because it boosts scientific impact.
+- I make myself available to the media and appear frequently in interviews, podcasts, and videos; this is important not only because it helps communicate science to the general public but it also boosts scientific impact.

 - My writing about wildlife ecology and conservation also appears in other online outlets, like Slate, Motherboard, Earth Touch, Cool Green Science, and LiveScience.

-I am interested in producing educational materials to help others appreciate their local natural history and resolve backyard conflicts with wildlife.
-For example, over 50,000 copies of my brochure on minimizing conflict with venomous snakes have been distributed throughout the southeastern United States and I helped produce these amphibian and reptile checklists of Alabama National Forests that were published by the Forest Service.
+I have produced numerous educational materials to help others appreciate their local natural history and resolve backyard conflicts with wildlife.
+For example, over 50,000 copies of my brochure on minimizing conflict with venomous snakes have been distributed throughout the southeastern United States and you can find these amphibian and reptile checklists of Alabama National Forests in at their visitor centers.